 South Tyrol is also renowned for its superb hospitality, and your host in Corvara takes exceptional pride in it.
 The town and your hotel are nestled in the tranquil valley surrounded by the panoramic mountain scenery.
 The hotel is tastefully decorated in typically Alpine style but with all modern amenities as well as luxury rooms.
 Its own traditional restaurant serves delicious Tyrolean cuisine with typically Italian theatrical flair.
 Each evening the master chef will treat you with perfectly formed delights straight from mama’s own recipe book.

-Besides motorcycling the Dolomites contain much of cultural interest too.
-From the historic town of Bolzano to the Reinhold Messner Mountain Museum as well as the Marmolada War Museum.
+Besides motorcycling, the Dolomites contain much cultural interest, from the historic town of Bolzano to the Reinhold Messner Mountain Museum and the Marmolada War Museum.
 However, perhaps the most famous tourist attraction is Otzi, the ‘Ice Man’.
-The copper age mummy became a top local celebrity and who now lies in a museum in Bolzano.
+The copper age mummy became a top local celebrity and now lies in a museum in Bolzano.

-It would be easy but certainly not fair to dedicate the soul stardom of this tour only to the Dolomites.
+It would be easy but certainly not fair to dedicate this tour’s soul stardom only to the Dolomites.
 Your transit journey starts with a gentle ride through the rolling hills of the Champagne region of France.
 It continues via the Black Forest and an exhilarating ride along the legendary B500.
 You will announce your arrival to Italy by a roller coaster ride over the magnificent Timmelsjoch Pass.
 Finally, you’ll return via the glitzy ski resort of Sankt Moritz and the picturesque countryside of Luxembourg.